 Longitudinal barriers such as guardrails, rigid barriers, and bridge railings are designed primarily to redirect errant vehicles away from roadside hazards.
-These barriers can also be used to provide valuable protection of pedestrian pathways from out of control vehicles.
+These barriers can also be used to provide valuable protection of pedestrian facilities from out of control vehicles.

 Where adequate horizontal separation is not feasible, or where there is a significant hazard from out of control vehicles, longitudinal barriers may be utilized.
 If electing to use barriers, special consideration should be made to ensure proper sight distance near driveways and intersections is maintained.
+Figure 8 - 2 Sidewalk with Guardrail illustrates the correct placement of a sidewalk in conjunction with a guardrail.